Createdd/Writing/articles/WebScrapingIntro.md

 Francis Kim explained in his [article](https://franciskim.co/promise-based-scraper-in-node-js/) how he scraped an certification website and automatically renders out an up-to-date list of developers.
 He uses promises and mongodb.
 It's amazing how he  turns a callback based MongoDB native Node.js driver into a promise based one.
 Definitely check it out.

 Andrew Forth shows an alternative approach in his [article](https://www.sitepoint.com/web-crawling-node-phantomjs-horseman/).
 He combines Node.js with Phantom.js and Horseman.
-Headless WebKit
+Node is able to use the headless WebKit PhantomJS with the Horseman API.
+He created a CLI micro-framework that crawls your github repositories as an example.

 ##